onkyoh/mma-fights-api/README.md

 ### /

-The `/` endpoint returns an array of the next 5 upcoming MMA events from major organizations.
+The `/` endpoint returns an array of the next  upcoming MMA events from major organizations.
 Each event object contains the following parameters:

 - `date`: the date of the event
-- `name`: the name of the event
+- `title`: the name of the event
 - `fights`: an array containing several fight objects

 Each fight object contains the following parameters: